DenverCoder1/github-readme-streak-stats/docs/faq.md

 ```
 <!-- prettier-ignore-end -->

-## How do I make different SVGs for dark mode and light mode?
+## How do I make different images for dark mode and light mode?

 You can [specify theme context](https://github.blog/changelog/2022-05-19-specify-theme-context-for-images-in-markdown-beta/) using the `<picture>` and `<source>` elements as shown below.
 The dark mode version appears in the `srcset` of the `<source>` tag and the light mode version appears in the `src` of the `<img>` tag.